arpit456jain/GATE-Path-And-Resources-CSE/README.md

 |Announcement of the Results in the Online Application Portal	|Thursday|	17th March 2022|
 ||||

-## Detail Syllabus And  Weitage of Each Subjcet
+## Detail Syllabus And  Weitage of Each Subjcet (on the basis of Gate-2021)
 |Sunject|Topics|Marks|You Tube Playlists|
 |--|--|--|--|
 |Computer Organization and Architecture|Machine instructions and addressing modes.
 ALU, data-path and control unit.
 Instruction pipelining,pipeline hazards.
 Memory hierarchy: cache, main memory and secondary storage; I/O interface (interrupt and DMA mode).| | [Gate Smashers](https://www.youtube.com/playlist?list=PLxCzCOWd7aiHMonh3G6QNKq53C6oNXGrX)|